f5devcentral/shapeRank/README.md

 ## Development

-If you'd like to contribute to thereference implementaion, you'll need to use the Newspeak Web IDE.
+If you'd like to contribute to the reference implementation, you'll need to use the Newspeak Web IDE.

 ## Support